Samsung/tizen-docs/docs/training/web/process/creating-app-project-w.md

   ![Selecting the        template](./media/create-project-wizard-template-ww.png)

   e.
-Define the project properties and click **Finish**.
+Define the project properties and click **Finish**.<br>
       You can fill the project name.
-You can also select the location
-      and working sets by clicking **More properties**.
+You can also select the location and working sets by clicking **More properties**.